KlaraElmegaard/SocialGraphs_HP/index.markdown

 |Unidentified 2000s Hogwarts student's parents| Unidentified wizard killed at the Quad battlements|
 |Falco Tremblay|Poppy Pomfrey's Death Eater Opponent|

 Of course the Death Eaters are the saddest characters!
 And even the undefined ones, that has been either knocked out or killed...
 OR ARE BALD!
 It is a sad life - even their "names" indicates that.
-The happpiest character, on the other hand, thet are nor popular.
+The happpiest character, on the other hand, are nor popular/well known.
 Let's take a look at the character page for the happiest character of them all [Constance Pickering's sister](https://harrypotter.fandom.com/wiki/Constance_Pickering%27s_sister).
 This site is short, making the good words count a lot.
 And with words as "christmas" (average happiness 7.96), "mother" (average happiness 7.68) and "dinner" (average happiness 7.4), this is almost meant to one of the most happy characters!

 ### But what about the main characters?

-The only character among the 10 happiest and saddest characters that we con put in a little connection to some major characters, that we know, is Nozéa Lestrange, only becoouse of the suranme Lestrange.
-But other than that this Nozéa, only pplays a minor role in the series.
-So our analysis of the most happy and sad characters is a bit boring for the greater audience, which do not give a sh..., about an undefined Death Eater or someones sister.
+The only character among the 10 happiest and saddest characters that we can put in a little connection to some major characters that we know, is Nozéa Lestrange - only because of the suranme Lestrange.
+The other characters only play a minor role in the series.
+So our above analysis of the most happy and sad characters is a bit boring for the greater audience, which do not give a sh.. about an undefined Death Eater or someones sister.
 Therefore an insight of the sentiment of some of the main characters are given.
-The sentiment of 11 of the most prominent characters Fandom pages are in the below table compared to the average sentiment of their lines in the movies.
+The sentiment of 11 of the most prominent characters' Fandom pages are in the below table compared to the average sentiment of their lines in the movies.

 | Character | Fandom sentiment | Movie sentiment|
 | ----------------------- | ----------- |----------- |